 The large amount of snow in Revelstoke requires that snow be piled up on City right-of-way and will be distributed amongst residences as the winter progresses.
 We ask all residents to permit this much necessary distribution and be patient with the plow operators.

 Residents and Business owners are reminded that although crews assist property owners with the clearing of deep snow and sanding sidewalks, the ultimate responsibility for keeping the sidewalks clear of snow and ice, rests with the property or business owner, whose property borders the sidewalk. (pursuant to Bylaw #1400, 1992)

 Grit Boxes in the Downtown Area

-During the winter months, the City places bright yellow "grit boxes" will be placed at key intersections in the downtown core as well as areas used specifically by senior citizens.
+During the winter months, the City places bright yellow "grit boxes" at key locations in the downtown core as well as areas used specifically by senior citizens.
 The grit boxes contain the same winter grit used by the City's snow removal staff for sidewalk sanding.

 Residents are encouraged to scoop and spread the grit on slippery spots on the sidewalk and other problem locations.
 Just open the lid, scoop up some grit and spread it over the hazard.
 Be sure to put the scoop back in the box and close the lid firmly.